 The Poi was used, many years ago, by the indigenous Maori people of New Zealand to increase their flexibility and strength in their hands and arms as well as improving coordination.

 Wahine (female) dancers perform the Maori Poi, a dance performed with balls attached to flax strings, swung rhythmically.
 Those pictured to the right are using short Poi.

 The Poi Dance was originally used by the Maori women for keeping their hands flexible for weaving and by the men for strength and coordination required during battle.
 Poi are also used as a training aid for other ancient weapons like the Mere or Patu (Short club)

 A History Of Poi in New Zealand- by Daisy Hemana

 Tena koe to you,

-Maori Raupo POI - New ZealandI am a Maori lady who lives in Wellington NZ.
-I am of Ngati Whatua descsent (primarily).
+Maori Raupo Poi - New ZealandI am a Maori lady who lives in Wellington NZ.
+I am of Ngati Whatua descent (primarily).
 Although I am in my early 60s this is considered not too old by our standards.
-However we have passed on our tribal knowledge of poi from our traditional sources based from Auckland and further northland.
-I was interested to read your history of poi from other tribal sources also.
+However we have passed on our tribal knowledge of Poi from our traditional sources based from Auckland and further northland.
+I was interested to read your History Of Poi from other tribal sources also.